 The capacity of the plant is 3.9 ML/d.
 Raw water gravitates to the WTP (45 L/s) where the flow is split between two filtration units.
 Filtered water from either unit flows to the clear water tanks.
-Sodium fluoride and chlorine are dosed into the common filter outlet pipework upstream of the clear water tanks.
+Chlorine is dosed into the common filter outlet pipework upstream of the clear water tanks.
 Filtered water gravitates from the clear water tanks to the town storage reservoirs at Left Bank Road and Azalea Street then reticulated to consumers.
-Approximately 13 customers along Wilsons Creek Road are connected to the trunk main from the WTP (Figure 10).